 The course is certified by the QQI as a Level 7 Special Purpose Award (20 credits).
 Successful participants will receive a Certificate in Supported Employment.

-The next course will run in Spring 2018, commencing with the first of two 2-Day workshops.
+The next course will start in September 2019 commencing with the first of two 2-day workshops:

 The course costs €995 to attend.